 - Dr. Huda Omer Basaleem (Community and Public Health), Faculty of Medicine and Health Sciences, Aden University, Yemen.

 - Candidates must be female early-career scientists (within ten years of earning their PhD degree).

-- At nomination, candidates must have lived and worked for at least three years in one of the countries listed in the nomination form.
+- At nomination, candidates must have lived and worked for at least 5 of the last 15 years in one of the countries listed in the nomination form.

 - The assessment will be based on achievements in the field, with particular attention paid to the nominees’ publications in international peer-reviewed journals.